TKrysiaki/lab-soc-linux/31-soc-web-shell-rce-detection-investigation-response/report.md

 ### Validation

-- Web shell access returned HTTP 404 (resource not found)
+- 404 response confirmed
-- No further `cmd=` requests observed in Apache logs
+- No new `cmd=` activity
-- No new related alerts in Wazuh
+- No new Wazuh alerts

 ![Validation](./images/07_webshell_access_blocked_404.png)